- Line Graph

-Interpreting Line Graph: Medium
+Interpreting Line Graph: Moderate

-Line graphs on different themes are shown in these worksheets.
+Line graphs on different themes are shown in these printable worksheets.
 Interpret the data from the line graph and answer the questions.

-Interpreting Line Graph: Hard
+Interpreting Line Graph: Difficult

-In these worksheets, data for which the graph to be represented are given.
+In these pdf worksheets, data for which the graph to be represented are given.
 Read the data, plot points and draw lines to complete the graph.

 The number usage (given data) gradually increases in this level.
 Plot points on the graph to represent the data and join them to make a line graph.